-Fees are awarded to claimant attorneys for (1) getting a reversal of a denial of a claim or of services in an accepted claim; (2) getting an increase in indemnity benefits; (3) preventing a decrease in indemnity benefits; (4) getting a penalty assessed against the insurer; and (5) negotiating a disputed claim settlement or claim disposition agreement.
-Fees for (1), (3), and (4) are assessed against insurers, while fees for (2) and (5) are taken out of the award increase or settlement proceeds.
+Fees are awarded to claimant attorneys for (1) getting a reversal of a claim or benefits denial,

+- (2) getting an increase in indemnity benefits, - (3) preventing a decrease in indemnity benefits, - (4) getting a penalty against the insurer, and (5) negotiating a disputed claim settlement or claim disposition agreement.
+Fees for (1), (3), and (4) are assessed against insurers, while the others come out of award increases or settlement proceeds.